-- 3.4.
-The house types have been arranged in character zones with more traditional forms mixing with contemporary forms. - 3.5 Application 06/19/0606/F (b This application has been submitted in order to facilitate the development of the site.
+- 3.3 The proposed dwellings are a combination of one and two storey elements.
+The plans show a variety of materials beings used including brick, timber shingles and weatherboarding.
+The plans initially incorporated a numbers of flats roofs with sedum, but the plans have since been amended to incorporate pitch roofs with in design terms is more in keeping with the character of the area. - 3.4 The house types have been arranged in character zones with more traditional forms mixing with contemporary forms. - 3.5 Application 06/19/0606/F (b) This application has been submitted in order to facilitate the development of the site.
 Concern had been raised by Norfolk County Council (and local residents) over the ability of the Staithe Road and Somerton Road junction to cope with the vehicle movements arising from the proposed development.
-This is because of the awkward road junction arrangement that exists at present.

-3.6 The application proposes:

-- To re-prioritise Staithe Road so that traffic is directed towards the new Tjunction formed of Staithe Road and Somerton Road, which will become the new junction for access into Staithe Road and the proposed development - The existing junction will be narrowed by changing the exiting carriage way to a grass verge and closed to traffic wishing to turn in from Somerton Road.
-It will only provide access out onto Somerton Road. - Properties on the newly narrowed section of Staithe Road will have the ability to either turn left out of their properties and use the existing but newly narrowed junction to Somerton Road.
-Alternatively they can right and at the giveaway marking turn left and exit into Somerton Road via the new T -junction and then right into Staithe Road.
-This means that this section of Staithe Road will be used by 8 properties, which exit onto it.
-All other traffic would use the new junction - Construction of a new footway linking Staithe Road and Somerton Road together. - 3.7 The new footpath linking Staithe Road and Somerton Road has been located so that it passes between existing trees within this area. - 3.8 This application has been submitted so that it can considered and determined in parallel to the residential scheme and if both applications are approved can be delivered in parallel to the residential scheme. - 3.9 The revised/ junction new application has been subject to full public and statuary body consultation - 3.10 Accompanying both proposals are the following documents:- - Design and Access Statement - Transport Statement - Framework Travel Plan - Flood Risk Assessment and Drainage Strategy - Preliminary Ecological Report - Shadow Habitat Regulation Assessment - Tree Survey and Arborcultural Impact Assessment - Utilities Statement
+This is because of the awkward road junction arrangement that exists at present. - 3.6 In response to comments from NCC to the junction application as submitted, the scheme has been amended by the applicant's in in line with NCC comments, which now have their support.
+However, in doing so, the design changed and as such, it now proposes the following: - To provide a new Priority T-junction from the site access onto Staithe Road. - To realign the existing Priority T-junction on to Somerton Road to the south - utilising the existing verge. - The northern end of Staithe Road will be stopped up with timber bollards to create a barrier to vehicles. - This means that this section of Staithe Road will only be used by the properties which exit onto it.
+All other traffic would use the new Junction. - Construction of a new footway linking Staithe Road and Somerton Road. - The existing kerb-line of Staithe Road will be moved out at its northern end to create a new carriageway edge with Somerton Road. - 3.7 The new footpath linking Staithe Road and Somerton Road has been located so that it passes between existing trees within this area. - 3.8 This application has been submitted so that it can considered and determined in parallel to the residential scheme and if both applications are approved can be delivered in parallel to the residential scheme.

+- 3.9 The revised/ junction new application has been subject to full public and statuary body consultation.

+- 3.10 Accompanying both proposals are the following documents:-

+- Design and Access Statement

+- Transport Statement

+- Framework Travel Plan

+- Flood Risk Assessment and Drainage Strategy

+- Preliminary Ecological Report

+- Shadow Habitat Regulation Assessment

+- Tree Survey and Arboricultural Impact Assessment

+- Utilities Statement

 - Desk top Archaeological Assessment

 - Sustainability Design and construction Statement

 - Homes Quality Mark Pre-assessment report

 - Prelim Ecological Report

 - Desk based contamination Land assessment